AdobeDocs/commerce-operations.en/help/installation/sample-data/git-repositories.md

 >[!WARNING]
 >
->If you're installing sample data *after* installing Magento, you must also run the following command to update the database and schema:
+>If you're installing sample data *after* installing Adobe Commerce or Magento Open Source, you must also run the following command to update the database and schema:
 >
 >```bash
 ><magento_root>/bin/magento setup:upgrade